nonsense/coreos-vagrant/redis/README.md

 sh apply-topology.sh
 ```

-You should now be able to contact the current redis master as follows:
+You should now be able to contact the current redis master wherever it is with:

 ```
-vagrant ssh 172.17.8.101 -- docker run --rm -it --link redis-1-node:redis 172.17.8.1:5000/redis redis-cli -h redis
+sh redis-cli.sh
 ```

-## TODO

-For the demo to shine, it should

-* fix dependency issue requiring a fleet stop/start of `redis-1-topology-observer.service` on first deploy,
-* set up `master.redis-1.docker` and `slaves.redis-1.docker` in SkyDNS, and
-* show how to connect to the redis master without `vagrant ssh`,
-* show how to connect to the redis master on an ephemeral port,
-* make the local registry mirror optional.